 They are considered Herbivores, eating marine algae, but they eat all types of corals at the same time.
-Parrot Fish play are large role in the destruction of our reefs as they bite off and grind up the corals.
+Parrot Fish play a significant role in the destruction of our reefs as they bite off and grind up the corals.
 The can excrete tremendous amounts of digested coral, which comes out as sand.
 This is where a lot of our ocean sand comes from.

-Getting this fish to eat in captivity can be difficult because their diet consists of so much coral.
+Getting the Parrot Fish to eat in captivity can be difficult because their diet consists of so much coral.
 We find they will eat Nori and shrimp, but it's not an easy task to get them to do so.
 In Martin Moe's book The Marine Aquarium Handbook; Beginner to Breeder, he has a recipe for The Plaster Mix.
-It can be used for most any type of fish, but it is particularly good for Parrot Fishes.
+It can be used for most any type of fish, but it is particularly suitable for Parrot Fishes.
 The hard plaster food mix allows the Parrot Fish to bite into something hard and firm, which is how they are used to eating.

-Parrot Fish can be one of the most difficult fish to identify.
-Because the males and females have so many different color combinations and vast array of color phases that each species goes through in various stages of their lives, it is hard to figure out which one you have.
-The colors on male Parrot Fishes are very vivid shades of dark or light bright yellows, pinks, reds, greens, blues and turquoises.
-The females are very drab, dull colored shades of reds, browns and olive greens.
+Parrot Fish can be one of the most challenging fish to identify.
+Because the males and females have so many different color combinations and a vast array of color phases that each species goes through in various stages of their lives, it is hard to figure out which one you have.
+The colors on male Parrot Fishes are very vivid shades of dark or light bright yellows, pinks, reds, greens, blues, and turquoises.
+The females are very drab, dull-colored shades of reds, browns and olive greens.

 When there are too many females, nature takes over and changes some of them into males.
 It is nature's way of keeping the species alive.
-There are many fish species that do this, but for fishes like Bird Wrasses and Box Fishes it is a very noticeable change.
-They will have BOTH color patterns on their bodies for a short period of time when the sex change is occurring and you can see it happening.
+Many fish species do this, but for fishes like Bird Wrasses and Box Fishes, it is a very noticeable change.
+They will have BOTH color patterns on their bodies for a short time when the sex change is occurring, and you can see it happening.
 Some Parrot Fishes do this too.